YehudaGold/context-component/README.md

 ### Consuming ContextComponent

-To consume the context you can use the static `connect` HOC method:
+To consume the context you can use the component static `connect` HOC method:

 otherComponent.jsx
 ```jsx